Thorne Air Conditioning

 2. Multiply one measurement by the other and this is your square area.

-3. If you measured in feet then use the multiplier on the square feet chart.
+3. If you measured in feet then use the multiplier on the square feet chart table below.

-If you measured in metres then use the multiplier on the square metre chart.
+If you measured in metres then use the multiplier on the square metre chart table below.

 4. The answer will be the approximate amount of heat your room develops in Watts, and this is the cooling capability of equipment you will need to keep the area cool.